TG9541/stm8ef/STM8L151K4/README.md

 For STM8L "Low density" devices described in RM0031 (e.g. STM8L051) a different binary is required (different memory layout/peripheral register addresses).

-The code in this folder also contains [STM8L-Discovery_LCD and board support code](https://github.com/TG9541/stm8ef/tree/master/STM8L-DISCOVERY) by @plumbum but it has to be enabled manually in `globconf.inc`.
+The `boardcore.inc` here also contains [STM8L-Discovery_LCD and board support code](https://github.com/TG9541/stm8ef/tree/master/STM8L-DISCOVERY) by @plumbum but it needs to be enabled in `globconf.inc`.

 ## STM8 eForth Programming